reactjs/react.dev/content/docs/hooks-faq.md

 ### How do I implement `getDerivedStateFromProps`?

-While you probably [don't need it](/blog/2018/06/07/you-probably-dont-need-derived-state.html), for the rare cases that you do (such as implementing a `<Transition>` component), you can update the state right during rendering.
+While you probably [don't need it](/blog/2018/06/07/you-probably-dont-need-derived-state.html), in rare cases that you do (such as implementing a `<Transition>` component), you can update the state right during rendering.
 React will re-run the component with updated state immediately after exiting the first render so it wouldn't be expensive.

 Here, we store the previous value of the `row` prop in a state variable so that we can compare: